Aboriginal and Torres Strait Islander readers are advised that this webpage contains references to sensitive information.

 -

-A: All Aboriginal ancestral remains held by the University previously are now in the care of the Victorian Aboriginal Heritage Council.
+A: All Aboriginal Ancestral remains previously held by the University are in the care of the Victorian Aboriginal Heritage Council.

 -

-The University of Melbourne seeks to accept both its responsibility for the initial collection of ancestral remains by past staff, as well as future engagement with communities of origin beyond their successful return with VAHC.
-It continues to audit and review collections and teaching facilities to ensure that the policy and safe keeping of human materials meets the publics expectations.
+The University of Melbourne accepts its responsibility for the collection of Ancestral remains by past staff, as well as for future engagement with communities of origin, beyond their successful return from VAHC.
+It continues to audit and review collections and teaching facilities to ensure that the policy and safekeeping of human materials meet public expectations.

 -

-A: The University has developed an Indigenous Strategy and established Indigenous leadership and governance.
-The University is working actively to ensure that Aboriginal and Torres Strait Islander cultural heritage and collections are developed, cared for, and made accessible in collaboration and relationships with communities of origin.
+A: The University has developed an Indigenous Strategy, Murmuk Djerring, and established Indigenous leadership and governance.
+The University is actively working to ensure that Aboriginal and Torres Strait Islander cultural heritage and collections are developed, cared for, and made accessible in collaboration and partnership with communities of origin.